panditdhamdhere/Compose/README.md

 The design and implementation of Compose is based on the following design principles, given in order of importance and emphasis by the project.

 1. ### Understanding
    This is the top design and guiding principle of this project.
-We help our users *understand* the things they want to know so they can confidently achieve what they are trying to do.
+We help our users *understand* the things they want to know so they can *confidently* achieve what they are trying to do.
 This is why we must have very good documentation, and why we write easy to read and understand code.
 Understanding leads to solutions, creates confidence, kills bugs and gets things done.
 Understanding is everything.
 So let's nurture it and create it everywhere.

 2. ### The code is written to be read
+   The code in this library is written to be read and understood by others easily.
+We want our users to understand our library and be confident with it.
+We help them do that with code that is easy to read and understand.

+   We hope thousands of smart contract systems use our smart contracts.
+We say in advance to thousands of people in the future, over tens or hundreds of years, who are reading the verified source code of smart contract systems that use our library, **your welcome** for making it easy to read and understand.

+3. ### Repeat yourself
+   Yes, repeat yourself.
+Not "don't repeat yourself".
+No, REPEAT YOURSELF.